Today we travelled to Shanghai. It was a doubly big day because The Missus arrived in Shanghai at the same time. More on that in a minute.

 Kat was also on the lookout for pants, so we went on a brief shopping trip.
 Now, the thing that I should mention about Xi’an (and, I have been told, urban China generally) is that the locals stay up late and get up late.
 Most stores open at 10:00am (or 10:30am) and stay open until 10:00pm, or even later on weekends.
 Thus, at 9:00am, the only stores that were open were our Starbucks and a Wal*Mart just down the road.
 We went to the Wal*Mart, but it was just a grocery store (and it only sold the wrong kind of milk).

 Eventually, the time came to take a cab to the airport.
 We had a brief lunch at a coffee shop near our terminal, and then relaxed for a time while we waited for our flight.

-Luckily for us, both Kat and Amelia had working phones (albeit phones that got charged ludicrous international roaming rates – thanks, Bell and Telus!), so we met in the middle, which just so happens to be where the Maglev train is.
+Luckily for us, both Kat and The Missus had working phones (albeit phones that got charged ludicrous international roaming rates – thanks, Bell and Telus!), so we met in the middle, which just so happens to be where the Maglev train is.
 This took a few phone calls, since the Maglev boarding area has two entrances (remember, it is a very large airport) and we had arrived at opposite ends.
-Amelia almost got boarded on to the train by a rather insistent staff person, but ended up heading back to the pre-boarding area that Kat and I were trapped in.
+The Missus almost got boarded on to the train by a rather insistent staff person, but ended up heading back to the pre-boarding area that Kat and I were trapped in.

 Now reunited, we boarded the next train together and took off for downtown Shanghai.
 I should note that the Maglev train is pretty cool.
 For about CAD$9, it travels 32km in 8 minutes, capping out at a speed of 430km/hr.
 This, I think you will agree, is very fast.